-In addition to the Project Approval, all activities at the Project or in association with Metropolitan Coal will be undertaken in accordance with the following licences, permits and leases which have been issued or are pending issue.
+In addition to the Project Approval, all activities at or in association with Metropolitan Coal will be undertaken in accordance with the following licences, permits and leases which have been issued or are pending issue.

-- The conditions of mining leases issued by the Division of Resources and Geoscience (DRG), previously Division of Resources and Energy [DRE]), under the NSW Mining Act, 1992 (e.g. Consolidated Coal Lease [CCL] 703, Mining Lease [ML] 1610, ML 1702, Coal Lease [CL] 379 and Mining Purpose Lease [MPL] 320). - The Metropolitan Coal Mining Operations Plan 1 October 2012 to 30 September 2019 approved by the DRG. - The conditions of Environment Protection Licence (EPL) No. 767 issued by the NSW Environment Protection Authority (EPA) under the NSW Protection of the Environment Operations Act, 1997.
-Revision of the EPL will be required prior to the commencement of Metropolitan Coal activities that differ from those currently licensed. - The conditions outlined in the following Resource Recovery Exemptions/Orders: The Metropolitan Coal Coal Washery Rejects Exemption/Order 2017 (issued to Metropolitan Coal for the beneficial reuse of coal rejects at the Calderwood Urban Development Project); The Coal Washery Rejects Exemption/Order 2014; and any other Resource Recovery Exemption/Order issued to Metropolitan Coal under the Protection of the Environment Operations (Waste) Regulation, 2014. - The prescribed conditions of specific surface access leases within CCL 703 for the installation of surface facilities as required. - Water Access Licences (WALs) issued by the Natural Resources Access Regulator (NRAR) (previously the NSW Department of Industry Water) under the NSW Water Management Act, 2000, including WAL36475 under the Water Sharing Plan for the Greater Metropolitan Region Groundwater Sources 2011 and WAL25410 under the Water Sharing Plan for the Greater Metropolitan Region Unregulated River Water Sources 2011. - Mining and workplace health and safety related approvals granted by the NSW Resources Regulator and WorkCover NSW. - Supplementary approvals obtained from WaterNSW for surface activities within the Woronora Special Area (e.g. fire road maintenance activities).
+- The conditions of mining leases issued by the Division of Resources and Energy (DRE), within the NSW Department of Trade and Investment, Resources and Energy (NSW T&I), under the NSW Mining Act, 1992 (e.g. Consolidated Coal Lease [CCL] 703, Mining Lease [ML] 1610, ML 1702, Coal Lease 379, Mining Purpose Lease 320 and Authorisation 200). - The Metropolitan Coal Mining Operations Plan 1 October 2012 to 30 September 2019 approved by NSW T&I. - The conditions of Environment Protection Licence (EPL) No. 767 issued by the NSW Environment Protection Authority (EPA) under the NSW Protection of the Environment Operations Act, 1997.
+Revision of the EPL will be required prior to the commencement of Metropolitan Coal activities that differ from those currently licensed. - The prescribed conditions of specific surface access leases within CCL 703 for the installation of surface facilities as required. - Water extraction licences issued by the NSW Office of Water under the Water Act, 1912, were converted to licences under the Water Management Act, 2000.
+The existing licences were converted to licences under the Water Sharing Plan for the Greater Metropolitan Region Groundwater Sources, 2011 (i.e. WAL36475 was converted on 1 May 2014) and the Water Sharing Plan for the Greater Metropolitan Region Unregulated River Water Sources, 2011 (i.e. WAL25410 was converted on 28 November 2012). - Mining and occupational health and safety related approvals granted by NSW T&I and WorkCover NSW. - Supplementary approvals obtained from the WaterNSW for surface activities within the Woronora Special Area (e.g. fire road maintenance activities).